imberda/rehpic/README.markdown

 Rehpic (which is an anagram of Cipher) is a symmetric key cipher.
 It is not meant to be used commercially (or even seriously).
 It was originally created as part of a coursework submission for an MSc Computer Science module in Cryptography.

+The hope is that other students tasked with a similar assignment may find this work as useful starting point.

 # Quick Start
 ```java
 import uk.co.infinityapps.rehpic.engine.CryptoEngine;